If you think this post is right on the nail please LIKE it via facebook and g+1 it. Thanks it really helps us grow.

 Because the NauticEd certification is based on theory knowledge and practical experience, it thus follows the same requirements that most countries place on an official license.
 For example the United States Coast Guard requires 360 days of practical experience on the water to be eligible for a Captain’s license.

 It follows then that most charter companies world wide recognize and are happy to accept the NauticEd certification of Bareboat Charter Master Level III as a prerequisite to chartering one of their boats.
+In the Mediterranean however, you will need the International Certificat of Competency (the ICC).
+See the RYA Day Skipper course to achieve that License.

 While I’m waiting for the America’s cup race to start and twittering the updates to the delayed start – I thought I’d add a blog update about our upcoming Tonga Sailing flotilla.